roelof4/eBus_MBus_RPI_interface/README.md

 Both interfaces can be linked to serial (UART) ports on the Raspberry Pi.
 Version 4 and beyond provide more than two UARTS and the user can select which one is used for either interface.
 Older Raspberries can typically only use one UART.
 For these case the user can use serial to usb cables using a separate 4-pin connector.
-Two are provided such that in princeple the board can be used standalone provided a 5V powersupply is present.
+Two are provided such that in principle the board can be used standalone provided a 5V powersupply is present.
 When mounted as a HAT on the Raspberry the 5V supply provided through the GPIO connector is used.